Geodan/pg2b3dm/dataprocessing/dataprocessing_citygml.md

 	where ftr.objectid NOT LIKE 'bag%';
 ```

+Notes:

-Note: The view filters out building parts from the Dutch BAG dataset (ftr.objectid NOT LIKE 'bag%') to avoid visual clutter.
+- The view filters out building parts from the Dutch BAG dataset (ftr.objectid NOT LIKE 'bag%') to avoid visual clutter.

+- In some cases, the input CityGML file contains 'intersection curves'.
+These intersection curves are stored as linestrings in the geometry_data table and visualized as a 3D pipes
+using pg2b3dm.
+A recommended filter to add to the view could be "st_geometrytype(geometry) != 'Linestring'".

 Now, generate the 3D Tiles using the new view: